 “I am cinema-the eye.
 I a mechanical eye and I show you a world that only I can see.
 Free from the limits of time and space, I adapt myself to any or all parts of the word and I can also record them.
 My mission is to create a new image of the world, and thus I can discover the unknown world by taking a new approach.”
 (Zabeti Jahromi, 2009)

-In his article, Manovich refers to the substantial role of cinema in introducing a number of digital concepts such as sampling, random access, and simulation to us.
-For example, through a movie camera or a video camera records the images of the reality shown to the camera through sampling.
-The number of these samples is limited by the minimum duration of the presence of these images on human’s retina.
-On a 35mm roll film, 24 frames form one second of the film.
-Therefore, the continuous timeline can be recorded through discrete sampling and recording 1/24 second film frames.
-In a similar approach, the digital machine uses the sampling technique to convert and store the analog data (image and sound) (Fig. 2-3) (Manovich, 1995).
-In a digital image, the number of the pixels along the horizontal and vertical directions on a two-dimensional plane determines the precision of the sampling process, whereas, in a digital sound, it is determined by the level of voltage at certain intervals.
-In the case of analog films, the linear sequence of the images is maintained.
-In other words, the frames can be displayed sequentially over time.
-Moreover, in order to access a given part of the films, the frames must be skipped at the speed determined by the video player to be able to access the desired segment of the film.
-However, the animated or still digital images provide for the immediate or random access, and the person can access the desired part of the sequence or an image in a collection of images.
+In his article, Manovich discusses the significant role of cinema in introducing several digital concepts such as sampling, random access, and simulation.
+A movie camera or a video camera records images of reality shown to the camera by sampling.
+The number of samples is limited by the minimum duration of the images on the human retina.
+For instance, a 35mm roll film has 24 frames in a second, and this continuous timeline can be recorded through discrete sampling by recording 1/24-second film frames.
+Similarly, digital machines use the sampling technique to convert and store analog data such as images and sounds (Fig. 2-3) (Manovich, 1995).
+In digital images, the number of pixels in the horizontal and vertical directions determines the precision of the sampling process.
+In digital sound, the level of voltage at specific intervals determines the precision of the sampling process.

 Figure (2-3): The conceptual method of sampling during the conversion of images or sounds to numerical codes (the sound diagram is adapted to the image type) (Oja and Parsons, 2008: 198)